 But what causes sinus bradycardia?
 And is it serious?
-Continue reading as we explore more about bradycardia as well as how it’s diagnosed and treated.
+Continue reading as we explore more about sinus bradycardia as well as how it’s diagnosed and treated.

 Sinus bradycardia doesn’t always indicate a health problem.
 In some people, the heart can still pump blood efficiently with fewer beats per minute.
-For example, healthy young adults or endurance athletes can often have sinus bradycardia.
+For example, healthy young adults or endurance athletes

 - damage that occurs to the heart through things like aging, heart surgery, heart disease, and heart attack

-- a congenital condition
+- a congenital condition (present at birth)

 - conditions that cause inflammation around the heart, such as pericarditis or myocarditis

-- electrolyte imbalance, particularly of potassium or calcium
+- electrolyte imbalance, particularly of potassium,

 - underlying conditions, such as obstructive sleep apnea and underactive thyroid, or hypothyroidism